 It’s six months since I embarked upon the Digital Mums’ Community Manager Programme.
 So what?
 Here’s what!

 In February I was all adrift and talking a lot about fish.
-I was just embarking upon my journey to become a Social Media Community Manger, courtesy of the training programme run by the critically acclaimed Digital Mums.
+I was just embarking upon my journey to become a Social Media Community Manager, courtesy of the training program run by the critically acclaimed Digital Mums.

 But really, so what?